List of awards and nominations received by Tina Turner: Grammy Hall of Fame

-Grammy Special awards
+Grammy Lifetime Achievement Award

 Guinness Book of World Records

 In January 1988 Turner set a Guinness World Record "for the largest paying rock concert attendance for a solo artist" by performing in front of approximately 180,000 people at Maracanã Stadium in Rio de Janeiro, Brazil, which remained until 1997.
 Some sources claim that she's also listed in the Guinness Book of Records for selling more concert tickets than any solo performer in history.

 Guinness Book of British Hit Singles & Albums

 British Hit Singles & Albums (originally known as The Guinness Book of British Hit Singles and The Guinness Book of British Hit Albums) is a music reference book originally published in the United Kingdom by the publishing arm of Guinness, Guinness Superlatives.
 Turner has been featured three times.